BhawickJain/enthought-workshops/notes.md

 `[?]` What are some of the python list-like and non-list-like behaviours of numpy arrays?
 `[>]` Index notation and mutibility are list-like but type coercion and vectorized operations are non-list-like.

-Python arrays have a contiguous representation in memory with meta-data attached which describes its interpretation.
-So for example, the type of the items and shape are meta-data and when the shape is changed with the `.reshape()` function, the data buffer is unchanged.
-This is very efficient and computationally affordable [[Nump-Man-Internals](#Nump-Man-Internals)].

 ### Slicing